Guidelines for Community LivingGuidelines for Community Living

 A "visitor" is defined as a guest, present in a particular residence hall, apartment or residence hall room with the consent of the “host”.

 The host is a resident of that hall, apartment, or room.

 1) The Host assumes responsibility for their visitor, both behaviorally and financially, upon the visitor’s arrival at a residence hall.

-2) Visitors within or around a residential facility must abide by all Student Code of Conduct and Housing Guidelines for Community Living.
+2) Visitors within or around a residential facility must abide by the Housing Contract, all Student Code of Conduct, and Housing Guidelines for Community Living.

 3) Visitors must be escorted within the confines of the residence halls at all times.

 4) Visitation will not begin until an agreed upon and signed roommate contract is on file with the hall staff.
 Once visitation is permitted, visitors will be permitted, unless specifically excluded in the Roommate Contract, or until the visitor or host loses visitation privileges due to failing to follow the Housing Contract, Student Code of Conduct, and/or the Guidelines to Community Living, or if a person assigned to the same living space issues a complaint and requests for an amendment to the roommate contract so that visitor is no longer permitted.